Linzer cookies are a Christmas classic and the perfect addition to your Christmas cookie repertoire!

 - seedless raspberry or red currant jam for filling

 - powdered sugar for dusting

-- Switch to the dough hook attachment and add the rest of the ingredients.
+- Add the rest of the ingredients.
 Mix everything together on low speed until you have a homogenous dough.

 - Preheat the oven to 180C (350F) and line two baking sheets with parchment paper.
 On a floured surface, roll out the dough and cut out the cookies with your cookie cutters.** Keep the surface and rolling pin well floured as you work.
 Always cut out two pairs- one bottom cookie and one top cookie (with a hole).

 - Place the cookies onto the prepared baking sheet and bake for 10 minutes, until the edges are slightly browned.
 Remove from the oven and let them cool completely.